ubieda/sockets/README.md

 ## Sockets in C

-Basic repo with sample codes to interact with socket in a unix-based system.
+Basic repo with sample codes to interact with sockets in a unix-based system.